tylerjames412/tellison/SimpleTodo-master/README.md

 ## Notes

-Most of the challenges I faced while creating the Simple Todo app were mainly technical.
-I was unable to successfully set up the emulator on my local device, and I also ran into some trouble while following along with the videos.
-Lastly, I had complications with working within the terminal as I prepared to submit my project.
-All of these issues combined have been causes of my late submission, which was impossible to turn in on Tuesday since I had to go get a new computer on Tuesday just to do this.
+Some of the challenges I faced were the emulator and AVD.
+I had trouble following along with the videos that was assigned along with the video.
+Sorry it was a late submission.

 ## License